Heavenly AVI

 • What equipment is already in place, even if the list is incomplete

-• The main problems affecting the room, the stream, or operator workflow
+• The main problems affecting the in-person service, livestream, or volunteer workflow

 • Whether this is a new install, an upgrade, or a cleanup of an older setup